ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_prem_ubuntu.md

     5.  cfc-worker3

-6. If your network interface is configured for DHCP, boot all of the newly provisioned nodes and then, using the VMware console, login to each VM and reconfigure the hostname and add the appropriate static IP address.
+    If your network interface is configured for DHCP, boot all of the newly provisioned nodes and then, using the VMware console, login to each VM and reconfigure the hostname and add the appropriate static IP address.

-    If you do not have a dhcp server and configured the original VM with a static IP, you will need to boot each VM in turn configuring each with its new IP address before booting the next to prevent having duplicate IP addresses on your network.
+    If you do not have a DHCP server and configured the original VM with a static IP, you will need to boot each VM in turn configuring each with its new IP address before booting the next to prevent having duplicate IP addresses on your network.

     For each of your new VMs perform the following tasks to change the IP address and hostname of your servers.